Types of Financial Aid

 Federal Direct Loan

 Federal Direct Loans are available to students at ABAC and can be either subsidized or unsubsidized.
+Students must be enrolled in 6 credit hours to be eligible.

 A subsidized Direct Loan is awarded on the basis of financial need.
 A student is not charged interest on this loan while he or she is enrolled in school at least half time or during authorized periods of deferment.
 The federal government “subsidizes” the interest during these periods.